Surendar22/The_Pets_Bot/README.md

-# the_pets_bot
+# the_Dogs_bot
-A Twitter Bot that automatically posts the images of pets Isn't that intersting? the reason being our pets cannot tweet on their own
+A Twitter Bot that automatically posts the images of Dogs Isn't that intersting? the reason being our dogs cannot tweet on their own